varsha13152/tp/docs/UserGuide.md

 Format: `untag INDEX t/TAG`

 * Removes a tag to the visitor specified by 'INDEX'.
-The index refers to the index number shown in the displayed visitor LIST.
+The index refers to the index number shown in the displayed visitor list.
 The index **must be a positive integer**
 * All the fields must be provided.
 * When removing a tag the matching tag will be removed if the tag exist in the visitor.
 * When removing a tag the matching tag will not be removed if the tag don't exist in the visitor.